rajanpsanthanam/moana/README.md

 ### Setup
 1. Clone the repo
 2. `npm install` in the root directory of the project
-3. Make sure mongo is running and in default port, if not make changes to the connection in `app.js` accordingly
+3. Make sure mongodb is running and set the host and port of mongodb to `SIMBA_MONGODB_HOST` and `SIMBA_MONGODB_PORT` env variables if not default host and port
 4. run the command to start the app
 ```
 node ./bin/www